Adnan-CAS/AI-Based-Aortic-Vessel-Tree-3DSegmentation-SEG.A-Challenge-MICCAI-2023--GPU-Version/README.md

 # SEG.A-Challenge-MICCAI-2023--GPU-Version

-This project has modified the repository by Marek Wodzinski [Link](https://github.com/MWod/SEGA_MW_2023.git).
+This project has modified the repository Marek Wodzinski [Link](https://github.com/MWod/SEGA_MW_2023.git).

 The original network was trained using HPC infrastructure (PLGRID).
 To reproduce the network on personal GPUs the following modifications are required: